 Péla or tartiflette?
 Tartiflette was invented in the 1980s by the trade federation for Reblochon.
 It was inspired by péla, a traditional dish from Aravis, a region of Haute-Savoie.
-The difference is in the way the dish is prepared: in the Tartiflette, the potatoes are peeled, boiled in water and then cut into slices, while the Pela uses potatoes fried in olive oil which are then cubed with their skin intact.
+The difference is in the way the dish is prepared: in the Tartiflette, the potatoes are peeled, boiled in water and then cut into slices, while it is Potatoes fried in oil, usually unpeeled and cubed for the Péla.

 - 4 Agria or Charlotte potatoes

 - 8 slices of bacon

 - 4 spring onions

 - 300g sugar

 Cut the potatoes in 2 to 3 cm thick slices.

 Add the butter and bouquet garni, cover with a lid and simmer for 30min.